testpatchesorg/qubership-workflow-hub/actions/tag-action/README.md

 ### Create Release

 If `create-release` is set to `true`, the action will create or update a GitHub Release for the specified tag using the GitHub CLI (`gh`).
 The release will have a default title and body, which you can later edit as needed.

+### Skip Checkout

+If `skip-checkout` is set to `true`, the action will skip the repository checkout step.
+This is useful when the repository is already checked out in a previous step, saving time and avoiding redundant operations.

 ---